outline/outline/README.md

 ## Debugging

-Outline outputs JSON logs to the console when running in production, these can be parsed by your preferred log tool.
+In development Outline outputs simple logging to the console, prefixed by categories.
+In production it outputs JSON logs, these can be easily parsed by your preferred log ingestion pipeline.

 HTTP logging is disabled by default, but can be enabled by setting the `DEBUG=http` environment variable.

 ## Tests